netzero-labs/netzero-labs/docs/tariffs/Dynamic-Electricity-Pricing.md

 the forecast, and the [ComEd Current Hour Average](https://hourlypricing.comed.com/hp-api/#section-Current-Hour-Average-API) will be used to update the real-time price for the current hour.

+## Notes

+- Tesla allows a limited number of slots for configuring tariffs, which can only be set for a 24-hour period.
+As a result, slots corresponding to times that have already passed today are filled with tomorrow’s prices, while future slots for today will contain the correct prices.
+  For example, if checking pricing at noon, prices from noon to midnight will reflect today’s prices, while prices from midnight to 11:59 AM will reflect tomorrow’s prices.
+This approach gives the Powerwall a broader view of future pricing, enabling better decisions for charging and discharging.

 ## Disabling Automatic Updates

 If you wish to stop updating your dynamic tariffs, uncheck the "Automatically update rate plan"